 Both professional and personal misconduct by lawyers is subject to discipline in New York.
-Judiciary Law § 90(2) expressly permits the Appellate Divisions to discipline for acts beyond mere "professional misconduct," stating:
+Judiciary Law § 90(2), expressly permits the Appellate Divisions to discipline for acts beyond mere "professional misconduct," stating:

-[T]he Appellate Division . . . is authorized to censure, suspend from practice or remove from office any attorney . . . who is guilty of professional misconduct, malpractice, fraud, deceit, crime or misdemeanor, or any conduct prejudicial to the administration of justice.
+"[T]he Appellate Division . . . is authorized to censure, suspend from practice or remove from office any attorney . . . who is guilty of professional misconduct, malpractice, fraud, deceit, crime or misdemeanor, or any conduct prejudicial to the administration of justice."

 Although only the Rules of the First and Second Departments expressly define professional misconduct to include acts of a "personal" nature (22 NYCRR 603.2[a]; 691.2), it is "well and abundantly settled" in New York that an attorney may be disciplined for misconduct committed "outside of and not part of his professional acts" (Matter of Dolphin, 240 NY 89, 92-93 [1925]).
-This concept is so rigidly in place that even a lawyer who commits misconduct in his capacity as the President of the United States is not shielded from the powers of the lawyer disciplinary process (see Matter of Nixon, 53 AD2d 178 [1st Dept 1976]).
+This concept is so rigidly in place that even a lawyer who commits misconduct while serving as the President of the United States is not shielded from the powers of the lawyer disciplinary process (Matter of)

+Nixon, 53 AD2d 178 [1st Dept 1976]; Neil v Clinton, [not reported in SW3d 2001] WL 34355768 [Ark.
+Cir.
+2001]).
 Former President Richard M. Nixon was subjected to disciplinary proceedings for acts committed in connection with the Watergate scandal.
 In ordering his disbarment, the Appellate Division observed (id. at 181-182):

-We note that while Mr. Nixon was holding public office he was not acting in his capacity as an attorney.
-However, the power of the court to discipline an attorney extends to misconduct other than professional malfeasance when such conduct reflects adversely upon the legal profession and is not in accordance with the high standards imposed upon members of the Bar (Matter of Dolphin, 240 NY 89, 92-93, Matter of Kaufman, 29 AD2d 298).
+"We note that while Mr. Nixon was holding public office he was not acting in his capacity as an attorney.
+However, the power of the court to discipline an attorney extends to misconduct other than professional malfeasance when such conduct reflects adversely upon the legal profession and is not in accordance with the high standards imposed upon members of the Bar (Matter of Dolphin, 240 NY 89, 92-93, Matter of Kaufman, 29 AD2d 298)."

-In the Second Department, the definition of "professional misconduct" includes not only violations of the Code of Professional Responsibility but also the violation of any rule of the Appellate Division governing the conduct of attorneys (see 22 NYCRR 691.2).
+In the Second Department, the definition of "professional misconduct" includes not only violations of the Rules of Professional Conduct but also the violation of any rule of the Appellate Division governing the conduct of attorneys (see 22 NYCRR 691.2).